|Founded||1989, based in Jerusalem, Israel|

 - According to information submitted to the Israeli Registrar of Non-Profits, Sabeel’s 2013 total income was NIS 2.6 million (latest available, accessed November 1, 2016).

-- 2011/2012 donors include: Kerk in Actie (Netherlands); Diakonia (Sweden); Mennonite Central Committee (U.S. and Canada); Church of Scotland; Presbyterian Church USA; Presbyterian Church of Canada; United Church of Christ; Canadian Catholic Organization for Development and Peace; and Friends of Sabeel chapters in North America, UK, Norway, among others.
-(See chart below).
+- Sabeel no longer publishes detailed financial information.
+2014/2015 donors include: Kerk in Actie (Netherlands); Diakonia (Sweden); Mennonite Central Committee (U.S. and Canada); Church of Scotland; Presbyterian Church USA; Norwegian Church Aid; and Friends of Sabeel chapters in North America, UK, Norway, among others.

 - Supports the “one state solution,” meaning the elimination of Israel as a Jewish state.
 Its “Vision for the Future” states: “The ideal and best solution has always been to envisage ultimately a bi-national state in Palestine-Israel… One state for two nations and three religions.” (emphasis added).